kimono-koans/httm/README.md

 * List or even snapshot the mounts for a file directly
 * Roll *forward* to a previous snapshots, instead of rolling back (avoids destroying interstitial snapshots)
 * Guard any restore actions with precautionary snapshots
-* List snapshot names, even purge snapshots, which include a file
+* List snapshot names, even prune snapshots, which include a file name
 * Shortcut features: only display last snapshot, omit duplicates of the live file, etc.
 * Uniqueness level: Like `rsync`, `httm` can determine whether file is unique based solely on metadata, or use checksums
-* 4 native interactive modes: browse, select, purge and restore
+* 4 native interactive modes: browse, select, prune and restore
 * ANSI `ls` colors from your environment
 * Detect and display only categories of the numbers of unique file versions available (`multiple`, `single`, `single-with-snap`,..., etc.)
 * Select from several formatting styles (newline, null, tab delimited, JSON, etc.).
 Parseable ... or not ...  oh my!